About USC Gould

 USC Gould School of Law

 Admission to the online MSL does not require letters of recommendation, nor any LSAT or GRE exam scores.
+Additional application materials may be requested by the Admissions Committee.
 Prior exposure to or experience in law is not required.

 The Admissions Committee will only review an application once all transcripts and supporting documents are received by the times listed.
 You will receive a confirmation email when your application has been complete.
 Admissions decisions are normally released within two to four weeks of application confirmation.